How to Teach a Dog to Stay

 3. Feed all but one of the treats to your dog, one at a time, at TWO second intervals (count one thousand, two thousand in your head)

-4. Give the release cue and throw the final treat away from the dog so that he has to get up to eat it.
+4. Give the release cue and throw the final treat away from your dog.

 5. Repeat, several times

-If the dog gets up, stop feeding him.
+If your dog gets up, stop feeding him.
 Wait for him to sit, or lure him back into a sit again, and revisit the previous exercise before attempting this one again.

 Treat streaming – fading the treats